XenkQ/SendReportApp/README.md

 ## Tech

 **Multi platform app framework** - .NET MAUI \
-**Street view map implementation in .NET MAUI** - <a href="https://mapsui.com/">Mapsui<a>
+**Street view map implementation** - <a href="https://mapsui.com/">Mapsui<a>

 ## Roadmap

+- Make it IOS compatible

-- Currently only support for Polish language so 3 new leaguages support - Anglish, German, Ukrainian
+- Currently only support for 2 new leaguages - German, Ukrainian

 - More pleasing visual effects